Wrocław: Entertainment

+The city is well known for its large number of nightclubs and pubs.
+Many are in or near the Market Square, and in the Niepolda passage, the railway wharf on the Bogusławskiego street.
+The basement of the old City Hall houses one of the oldest restaurants in Europe—Piwnica Świdnicka, operating since 1273, while the basement of the new City Hall contains the brewpub Spiż.
+Next to the market there is also brewpubs Browar Staromiejski Złoty Pies, while in other parts of the city two others brewpubs - Browar Stu Mostów and Browar Rodzinny Prost.

+Mostly on the second weekend of June, the Festival of Good Beer takes place.
+It is the biggest beer festival in Poland.

+In November and December the Christmas market is held at the Main Market Square.

+In literature

 The history of Wrocław is described in minute detail in the monograph Microcosm: Portrait of a Central European City by Norman Davies and Roger Moorhouse.
 A number of books have been written about Wrocław following World War II.

 Wrocław philologist and writer Marek Krajewski wrote a series of crime novels about detective Eberhard Mock, a fictional character from the city of Breslau.
-Accordingly, Michał Kaczmarek published Wrocław according to Eberhard Mock – Guide based on the books by Marek Krajewski.
-In 2011 appeared the 1104-page Lexicon of the architecture of Wrocław and in 2013 a 960-page Lexicon about the greenery of Wrocław.
-In March 2015 Wrocław filed an application to become a UNESCO City of Literature and received it in 2019.
+Michał Kaczmarek published Wrocław according to Eberhard Mock – Guide based on the books by Marek Krajewski.
+In 2011, appeared the 1,104-page Lexicon of the architecture of Wrocław and in 2013 a 960-page Lexicon about the greenery of Wrocław.
+In 2019, Wrocław was recognised as a UNESCO City of Literature.
 Wrocław was designated as the World Book Capital for 2016 by UNESCO.

 Films, music and theatre

-Wrocław is home to the Audiovisual Technology centre (formerly Wytwórnia Filmów Fabularnych), the Film Stuntman School, ATM Grupa, Grupa 13, and Tako Media.
+Wrocław is home to the Wroclaw Feature Film Studio (Wytwórnia Filmów Fabularnych), the Film Stuntman School, ATM Grupa, Grupa 13, and Polot Media (formerly Tako Media).

 Film directors Andrzej Wajda, Krzysztof Kieślowski, Sylwester Chęciński, among others, made their film debuts in Wrocław.
-Numerous movies shot around the city include Ashes and Diamonds, The Saragossa Manuscript, Sami swoi, Lalka, A Lonely Woman, Character, Aimée & Jaguar, Avalon, A Woman in Berlin, Suicide Room, The Winner, 80 Million, Run Boy Run, Bridge of Spies and Breaking the Limits.
+Numerous movies shot around the city include Plague, Ashes and Diamonds, The Saragossa Manuscript, Sami swoi, Lalka, A Lonely Woman, Character, Big Shu, Consul, Aimée & Jaguar, Avalon, A Woman in Berlin, Suicide Room, The Winner, 80 Million, Run Boy Run, Bridge of Spies, Hiszpanka, Breaking the Limits.

-Numerous Polish TV-series were also shot in Wrocław, notably Świat według Kiepskich, Pierwsza miłość, Belfer, and Four Tank-Men and a Dog.
+Numerous Polish TV-series were also shot in Wrocław, notably Świat według Kiepskich, Pierwsza miłość, Bodo, Belfer, The Mire, High Water, Breslau, Black Death.

+Also some episodes Four Tank-Men and a Dog and More Than Life At Stake were filmed in Wrocław.

 There are several theatres and theatre groups, including Polish Theatre (Teatr Polski) with three stages, and Contemporary Theatre (Wrocławski Teatr Współczesny).
 The International Theatre Festival Dialog-Wrocław is held every two years.

 Wrocław's opera traditions are dating back to the first half of the seventeenth century and sustained by the Wrocław Opera, built between 1839 and 1841.
 Wrocław Philharmonic, established in 1954 by Wojciech Dzieduszycki is also important for music lovers.
-The National Forum of Music was opened in 2015 and is a famous landmark, designed by the Polish architectural firm, Kurylowicz & Associates.
+The National Forum of Music was opened in 2015 and is a notable landmark, designed by the Polish architectural firm, Kurylowicz & Associates.